HuangJiaLian/AIRL_MountainCar/README.md

 - **The agent don't know the right side has higher reward, so the agent will stuck at left.**
 It's a bad question.
 I reject to answer.

-In the end, I want to say,
-*Good for you!
-Jack, you did very good job.*

 ### Appendix A: Some snapshots of learned reward function over training episode
 Episode 500: